-Question 7 asked ""Thinking about our 'town's heritage, are there any buildings or places you suggest for local listing"?"
+Question 7 asked Thinking about our town's heritage, are there any buildings or places you suggest for local listing?
 370 out of a total of 527 respondents (70.2%) answered this question.
 Key locations or buildings identified included Creek, Guildhall, Cinema, Purifier Building.
-Whilst some of these are already protected through heritage or landscape designations the policies in the plan seek to identify criteria to ensure that any new development has regard for the natural and historic environs.